North Borneo: World War II and decline

 During World War II, the Japanese invasion of Borneo began with the unopposed landing of the Japanese forces at Miri and Seria on 16 December 1941, with the objective of securing oil supplies.
 On 1 January 1942, the Japanese navy landed unopposed in Labuan.
 The next day, the Japanese landed at Mempakul in North Borneo.
 After negotiations with the Officers-in-charge of Jesselton for its surrender, while they were waiting for troop reinforcements, Jesselton was occupied by the Japanese on 8 January.
 Another Japanese army detachment arrived from Mindanao and began to land on Tarakan Island, before proceeding to Sandakan on 17 January.
 The Japanese arrival was met with no strong resistance, as the protectorate mainly relied on the Royal Navy for defence.
-Although North Borneo had a police force, it never had its own army or navy.
+Although North Borneo had a police force –the British North Borneo Constabulary– it never had its own army or navy.
+The British North Borneo Constabulary, had served these functions as the territory's military and marine patrol.
+However, they were heavily outnumbered by the Japanese, and most of the constabulary's leadership was captured and imprisoned, leading to those not captured becoming spies for the British.
 By the end of January, North Borneo was completely occupied by the Japanese.
 It was administered as part of the Empire of Japan, with the officers of the chartered company being allowed to continued administration under Japanese supervision.